The Prevalence of Sexually Motivated Actors in Non-Official Clothing-Optional Areas

 • comparative analysis between regulated and unregulated sites

-• behavioural theory relating to anonymity and environmental influence.
+• behavioural theory relating to anonymity and environmental influence

-3. Historical Context and Development of Informal Naturist Spaces
+3. Historical Context and Development

-Such locations typically formed through:
+These locations formed through:

-• long-standing local tradition
+• local tradition

-• informal community knowledge
+• informal knowledge networks

-• tolerance by local authorities
+• tolerance by authorities

 4. Types of Non-Official Clothing-Optional Areas